 But his life was flipped upside down one day following the barbarian tribes invasion, and it turned out that his entire identity had been an illusion not only was Chang Geng himself not the country boy he thought he was, but also his mother, his teacher, and even his beloved yifu...

 The novel is 128 chapters long with 15 extra chapters.
 There's an ongoing English translation; the first chapter is translated by 2333Translations, with Northwest Flower Translations providing the translation for the following chapters.

 The novel has been adapted into an audio drama, which consists of three seasons, and is available on MissEvan (Season 1 here, Season 2 here, Season 3 here).
-An Animated Adaptation and Live-Action Adaptation was also greenlit, but the production was delayed due to the COVID-19 pandemic.
+An Live-Action Adaptation was also greenlit, but the production was delayed due to the COVID-19 pandemic.